tanmaster/EVM-Simulator/README.md

 which is basically used to simulate an Ethereum Blockchain.

-In order to be able to read out the state variables and the world state during the execution time of a contract, it was necessary to swap out some of the modules that are used by py-evm.
-Thanks to the modularity of it, injecting custom classes and overriding relevant functions was possible without much effort.
+In order to be able to read out the state variables and the world state during the execution time of a contract, it was necessary to swap out some of the modules that are used by py-evm, but thanks to its modularity, injecting custom classes and overriding relevant functions was possible without much effort.

 This project was initially forked from [Template for new Python Ethereum repositories](https://github.com/ethereum/ethereum-python-project-template).